joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/25/style/miss-universe-norway-salmon-costume.html

 **The Disaster to Come: New York’s Next Superstorm**\
 `Heavy rain would make a hurricane catastrophic.
-See the neighborhoods would face the worst flooding.`\
+See the neighborhoods that could face the worst flooding.`\
 https://nytimes.com/interactive/2025/11/25/nyregion/nyc-storm-hurricane-flooding.html